caesarnine/llm-experiments/2_extracting_and_structuring_recipes/README.md

     input_variables=["recipe"],
     template="""{recipe}

-    Extract the ingredients and instructions from the above, output as json with keys instructions and ingredients.
+    Extract the ingredients and instructions from the above, output as json with keys lowercase keys instructions and ingredients.
 For ingredients extract quantity if available."""
 )

 # secondary prompt to group extracted ingredients into categories